haenah/os-pa5/README.md

 ### 1. Share the code segment between the parent and child process across ``fork()`` (25 points)

 The first task is to make the parent process and child process share the same code segment across the ``fork()`` system call.
-Each page in the code segment is set to Read-only, so there is no problem when the corresponding page frame is mapped to multiple processes.
+Each page in the code segment is set to Read-only, so there is no problem when the corresponding page frames are mapped to multiple processes.
 Note that the parent process can fork multiple child processes and each child process also can fork another processes.
 You should make sure the page frames in the physical memory are released only when the last process that shares the code segment exits.

 Remember we are NOT using demand paging in this project.
 When a program is first loaded using the ``exec()`` system call, the whole content of the code and data segments are read from the executable file at once.